1990 British Touring Car Championship: Season summary

 The first race was won by Andy Rouse in his Ford Sierra RS500.
 He also won the first 1 Hour endurance race at Donington Park GP with David Sears.
 The next race at Thruxton was won by Robb Gravett.
 Gravett also won the next six races including the second 1 Hour endurance race at Brands Hatch with Mike Smith.
 Rouse won the Birmingham Superprix.
 This would be best remembered for the last lap accident between Frank Sytner and John Cleland.
 It would be the last time that the BTCC would race on the track.

 Gravett then won at Donington.
 The last two races, at Thruxton and Silverstone, were won by Rouse and Gravett.

 It was Gravett who won the championship, despite the team's struggle to run through the season on a low budget with no main sponsor.
+One advantage for Gravett as the season progressed was his use of Yokohama tyres, rather than the Dunlops used by his main rivals.